patrickweaver/emoji-city-transit/README.md

-# emoji-city-transit
+# Emoji City Tranist

-A NYC Transit Dashboard that shows status with emoji
+A subway dashboard that shows train statuses using emoji.